-The following teen driver safety tips and tools were created by the Teen Driving Safety Research team at the Center for Injury Research and Prevention at CHOP.
-These free evidence-based teen driver safety tools for teens, parents, educators, advocates, and policymakers are to be used to enhance teen driver safety.
-These tools include fact sheets with teenage driving tips, videos, statistics, and educational curricula.
+The Teen Driving Safety Research team at the Center for Injury Research and Prevention at Children's Hospital of Philadelphia has created free evidence-based teen driving safety tips and tools for teens, parents, educators, advocates, policymakers, and primary care pediatricians.
+These teen driving safety tools are to be used to enhance teen driving safety and include fact sheets, videos, educational curricula, and a consumer website.

 Parent-Supervised Driving Resources

 - TeenDrivingPlan Practice Guide, an interactive resource filled with activities, tools and 53 short videos to help both parents and teens make the most of their practice drive time

 - TeenDrivingPlan Goal Guide, a useful tool that helps remind families to set goals for each practice drive so that a portion of each drive focuses on learning a specific goal or goals

 - TeenDrivingPlan Logging & Rating Tool a useful tool that helps families track their practice driving by driving environments and to record where their teens need work.

 - Make the Most of the Learner Permit, a fact sheet that guides families during the parent-supervised practice driving period